ElliotRedhead/NHL-TeamVersus/README.md

 ### Media
 The photos used in this site were obtained from the following sources:
-1. Helmet favicon: Made by https://www.flaticon.com/authors/smashicons from https://www.flaticon.com/
+1. Helmet favicon: From [flaticon](https://www.flaticon.com/) from the [smashicon authors](https://www.flaticon.com/authors/smashicons).
-2.

 ### Acknowledgements

-Many thanks for support in the creation of this website to my mentor: Simen Daehlin.
+Many thanks for support in the creation of this website to my mentor: [Simen Daehlin](https://github.com/Eventyret).